My Story: “I Never Thought I Was At Risk”

 When she felt a lump in her left breast, she wasn’t worried at first.
 Barbara had a biopsy on that breast when she was 27 and it turned out to be nothing.
 But from the urging of a friend, she made an appointment to have it checked out.
 At 1pm, after seeing the doctor for about three minutes, the doctor said, “You have breast cancer.”
 By 4:00pm that same day, she had an ultrasound, several lymph nodes under her arm removed, and a breast biopsy.

-“I was frozen for the rest of what they did; I was just frozen,” she says.
+“I was frozen for the rest of what they did; I was just frozen,” Bates says.
 “It was just a lot to take in.
-I never thought surely I was at risk, because I thought that only white women got breast cancer, or women with small breasts, or people with cancer history in their family,” she said.
+I never thought surely I was at risk, because I thought that only white women got breast cancer, or women with small breasts, or people with cancer history in their family.”

 Barbara decided to get a second opinion and began a long journey of treatment.
 Ultimately, she had a lumpectomy, then a port placed in her chest for easy access for her 14 chemo treatments.
 She received 35 treatments of radiation and one year of Herceptin.
 Through this process she lost all of her hair and a total of 20 pounds.
 The journey was…